malyalar/stereo-anatomy-reference/README.md

-A quick viewport render of the mount model, developed in Blender 2.8.
+A quick viewport animation render of the mount model, developed in Blender 2.8.

 ## A hyperstereoptic brachial plexus neuroanatomy module (click on image to visit private YouTube upload)